clojure-emacs/inf-clojure/README.md

 - show arglists for function `C-c C-a`
 - show var documentation `C-c C-v`
 - show source `C-c C-s`
-- insert top level form into repl `C-c C-j d`
+- insert top level form into REPL `C-c C-j d`

 For a list of all available commands in `inf-clojure-mode` (a.k.a. the REPL) and `inf-clojure-minor-mode` you can either invoke `C-h f RET